cerner/terra-core/packages/terra-table-cell-grid/docs/HeaderCell.md

-# Terra Table Header Cell
+# Header Cell

-The Terra Table Header Cell is a sub component of the table header.
+The Terra TableCellGrid Header Cell is a sub component of the table header.
 The header cell dictates the minimum width of the column, but it can also dictate the maximum width of the column if a fixed or max-width value is set it.

 While sort indicators are presented by the header cell, the actual sorting logic needs to be handled by the consumer by implementing the `onSelect` and `metaData` props.